mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/QueryParadigms.md

 try await store.fetchPreviousPage()
 ```

-> Note: It should be noted that if you're using SwiftUI, then you can access these methods through the projected value of `@State.Query`.
+> Note: It should be noted that if you're using SwiftUI, then you can access these methods through the projected value of ``SwiftUICore/State/Query``.
 > ```swift
 > import SwiftUI
 > import Query